colleeneb/openmp_offload_and_blas/README.md

 Example C and Fortran code showing how to offload blas calls from OpenMP regions, using cuBLAS and NVBLAS.

-There are two directories:
+There are three directories:
  - cublas
  - nvblas
+ - mkl

-These contain Makefiles and examples of calling DGEMM from an OpenMP offload region with cuBLAS and NVBLAS.
+These contain Makefiles and examples of calling DGEMM from an OpenMP offload region with cuBLAS, NVBLAS, and MKL.
 Note: The NVBLAS Makefile is hard-coded for Summit.

-To run them, cd into eitheer cublas or nvblas, then cd into a "c" or "fortran" subdirectory, and compile with make.
+To run them, cd into cublas, nvblas, or mkl, then cd into a "c" or "fortran" subdirectory, and compile with make.

+`dgemm_nvblas` uses NVBLAS
-`dgemm_nvblas` uses NVBLAS, and `dgemm_cublas` explicitly uses cuBLAS `dgemm_cublas_fortran` calls cuBLAS from Fortran using iso_c bindings.
+`dgemm_cublas` explicitly uses cuBLAS `dgemm_cublas_fortran` calls cuBLAS from Fortran using iso_c bindings.
+`dgemm_mkl` uses MKL with the Intel extension `target variant dispatch`

 A snippet of the code, showing the interface is: